What Is the Cost of a New Furnace?

 +

 A furnace that is too large often cycles on and off more frequently, using more energy to power and continually heat it.
-To avoid waste, you may look into replacing an older furnace with a newer energy-efficient model.
+To avoid waste, it may be worth looking into replacing an older furnace with a newer energy-efficient model.
 The size of a unit can directly affect how much energy it needs to run.
 For a furnace to be more efficient, homeowners can lower the thermostat by a few degrees, cover the windows at night or in the summer, and seal off leaks or insulate ducts to reduce potential heat loss.

 Cost of a New Furnace: DIY vs. Hiring a Professional